volume-trader/QuantowerKB/quantower-algo/simple-indicator.md

 ### Getting data

 The **"OnUpdate"** method will be called each time on history changing - here we need to add our calculations.
 Most of the indicators are using prices or volumes in their algorithms.
-Quantower API provides you a few ways to retrieve this data - you can access Open, High, Low, Close and others data from a current bar or from previous bars if it required.
+VT-Terminal API provides you a few ways to retrieve this data - you can access Open, High, Low, Close and others data from a current bar or from previous bars if it required.

 Common method [**GetPrice**](http://api.quantower.com/docs/TradingPlatform.BusinessLayer.Indicator.html#TradingPlatform_BusinessLayer_Indicator_GetPrice_TradingPlatform_BusinessLayer_PriceType_System_Int32\_) allows to retrieve all type of the data: